 Homemade Cranberry Sauce:

 And when we say easy, we mean easy!
 Like in fresh cranberries.
 A little orange juice.
 A little sugar.
 And a touch of sea salt to balance out the tart-sweet flavors.
-Then, if you want to WoW your guests, add a teaspoon or so of pure vanilla and taste the magic!
+Then, if you want to WoW your guests, add a touch of pure vanilla and taste the magic!

 With the holiday season fast approaching us, now is a good time to get ahead of the game with a little advance planning.
 Cook up a batch of homemade cranberry sauce and store it in a covered pint-size Mason jar in the fridge.